Find the best CRM Software

-The majority of CRM systems can run without dedicated IT support, either internally or from the vendor, so extra costs come out of paying the vendor to install the software and provide training sessions for key users.
+The majority of SaaS CRM systems can run without dedicated IT support, either internally or from the vendor, so extra costs come out of paying the vendor to install the software and provide training sessions for key users.
 Depending on the vendor and the system, this cost can range from a few hundred to a few thousand dollars.

-Contact management.
-Manage and store customer, client and prospect data so you can contact them at the right time using their preferred method of outreach.
+Contact management: Manage and store customer, client and prospect data so you can contact them at the right time using their preferred method of outreach.

-Workflow automation.
-Create task lists, reminders, calendars, alerts and templates that will help streamline your dealings with customers.
+Workflow automation: Create task lists, reminders, calendars, alerts, and templates that will help streamline your dealings with customers.

-Reporting and Analytics.
-Generate reports that track and analyze the performance and productivity of your company and employees based on the data in the CRM system.
+Reporting and analytics: Generate reports that track and analyze the performance and productivity of your company and employees based on the data in the CRM system.